Part IV: The German air-landing plan

 Original air-landing plans

-The German high command [usually referred to as the Generalstab or Oberkommando des Heeres] showed little charme for the aiborne weapon.
-It was the hand of the Führer himself that lifted the airbornes out of the margin.
-During the Poland campaign the airbornes saw some limited ground action, not in any way related to their special capacities.
-Shortly after the decision in Poland had fallen, Hitler summoned Student to prepare extensive plans for airborne operations in the West during the upcoming Westfeldzug.
+Student was not at all pleased to see his formations added to the reserves during the Poland campaign.
+The airbornes saw some limited ground action, not in any way related to their special capacities.
+Shortly after the Poland fell and Hitler summoned Student to prepare extensive plans for airborne operations in the West during the upcoming Westfeldzug.

 The final plan